NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> print(count_variable.get_array())
    [2 4]

-...write it to a netCDF file...
+and written to a file:

 .. code:: python

    >>> cfdm.write(tas, 'tas_contiguous.nc')

-...and inspect the file:
+The content of the new file is:

 .. code:: bash

    $ ncdump tas_contiguous.nc